cyliong/list-cross-platform-sync/README.md

 # list-cross-platform-sync
-This is a simple cross-platform list mobile app
+This is a simple cross-platform list app
-(to-do list, tasks, shopping list, recipes, and the like) written in Dart using the Flutter framework, for both Android and iOS platforms.
+(to-do list, tasks, shopping list, recipes, and the like) written in Dart using the Flutter framework, for the Android, iOS and web platforms.

 It showcases the implementation of CRUD operations with various Flutter programming techniques and patterns, including: